kmarceaux/GettingandCleaningData_CourseProject/README.md

 3) Assigns descriptive variable names to the datasets.
 4) Merges the test and training satasets
 5) Extracts only the measurements on the mean and standard deviation for each measurement.
 Creates a subset of this data.
-6) Adds Acticity Names to the subset of data.
+6) Adds Activity Names to the subset of data.
 7) Creates/writes the tidy dataset